rishrust/TermuxUtilities/readme.md

-some termux scripts to make android better
+Python Scripts to make android better to use..